Simplifying local government

 This is one of the most significant potential changes to local government in decades and could shape how councils operate in the future.

-What has the Government announced?
+What direction has the Government set?

 The Government has announced it wants fewer local authorities across New Zealand and is asking local and regional councils to consider the amalgamation of district councils and regional councils into unitary authorities.